Smoke free areas

 Everyone will benefit from the ban on smoking in internal common areas.
 Exposure to passive smoking can cause irritation to the eyes, nose, throat and lungs.
 It can also increase the risk of lung cancer and other lung diseases.

 The ban is also in line with government policy.
-In NSW, the Smoke-free Environment Act 2000 was introduced to prevent the harmful effects of passive smoking by requiring most enclosed public places in NSW to be smokefree.
+In NSW, the Smoke-free Environment Act 2000 was introduced to prevent the harmful effects of passive smoking by requiring most enclosed public places in NSW to be smoke free.

 By prohibiting smoking in internal common areas in our properties, we are voluntarily complying with the standards set by the Smoke-free Environment Act 2000.